 Introduction

-Primary tumor laterality (PTL) has been recently identified as an important prognostic factor in resectable colorectal cancer liver metastases (CRLM).
-Specifically, a study from our group in 2016 was the first to report on PTL and was soon followed by several reports that corroborated our findings.
-Although some subsequent studies contradicted these findings, a 2019 meta-analysis clearly demonstrated that right sided (RS) tumors have worse prognoses than left sided (LS) ones.In turn, despite the fact that the 2019 meta-analysis acknowledged the lack of data on KRAS status as a major limitation, the current view is that PTL is uniformly prognostic and as such it is used as an independent prognostic factor regardless of the KRAS mutational status of the patient.
-Around the same time, our group demonstrated that the prognostic value of PTL is contingent on KRAS status.
-Specifically, we found that patients with wild type tumors, RS tumors were associated with worse prognoses, while in patients with KRAS mutated (KRASmut) tumors, RS and LS tumors had comparable survival.
+Primary tumor laterality (PTL) has been identified as a prognostic factor associated with mortality in patients with resectable colorectal cancer liver metastases (CRLM)[citation].
+In 2016, Sasaki et al was the first to suggest that PTL may be associated with worse overall survival [citation].
+Since then, several subsequent studies had showed unclear results [citations].
+Wang et al. performed a meta-analysis showing that right sided (RS) tumors have worse overall survival than left sided (LS) tumors.
+However, they showed high heterogeneity implying that a subgroup effect may be present and acknowledging the lack of data on KRAS status was a major limitation.

-If the effect of PTL is truly contingent on KRAS status, PTL should be only be used to predict prognosis in conjunction with KRAS mutation status.
-Unfortunately, the study by Margonis et al was the first and only study that explicitly investigated this question.
+In 2019 Margonis et al. suggested that the effect of PTL and thus its prognostic value may be dependent on KRAS status [citation].
+Specifically, they showed that patients with RS tumors had worse overall survival than patients with LS tumors, but the effect was statistically significant only in patients with wild type KRAS status and not in patients with KRAS mutation. [εδώ να γράψουμε λίγα μπλα μπλα]

-Despite the lack of other studies that explicitly investigated the interplay of PTL and KRAS status, it is possible that studies with a different focus may have included information on KRAS status and PTL that could in turn be extracted to assemble a much larger cohort.
-Thus, this meta-analysis aimed to extract such data, synthesize them, and ultimately test our previous findings on a different prognostic role of tumor sidedness according to KRAS mutational status in a much larger cohort.
-Furthermore, this meta-analysis aimed to test if there is a true interaction between tumor side and KRAS mutational status. (cite Royston scholar)
+This finding is important for clinical practice since if the effect of PTL is truly contingent on KRAS status, PTL should only be used in patient with KRAS wild type status.
+Therefore, the goal of this study is to assess the prognostic role of tumor sidedness according to KRAS mutational status.
+To that scope, we performed a systematic literature research and meta-analysis. [λίγο μπλα μπλα και εδώ]

 Methods

 Objective

-The present study aims to determine the prognostic value of primary tumour location (left versus right side) in patients with stage IV KRAS mutated or KRAS wild-type colorectal cancer liver metastases who underwent metastasectomy.
-The outcome of interest was 5-year overall survival measured from the date of CRLM surgery.
+The present study aims to determine whether the effect of primary tumour location (left versus right side) is different between patients with stage IV KRAS mutated and patients with stage IV KRAS wild-type colorectal cancer liver metastases who underwent metastasectomy.
 The reporting of this systematic review follows the Preferred Reporting Items for Systematic Review and Meta-Analyses (PRISMA) statement [cit].

 Data Sources and Search Strategies